 I moved to Sydney, Australia in October 2017.
-There were a lot of odds and ends that I had to get in order, which created some stress in my life.
+There were a lot of odds and ends that I had to get in order before moving to Australia.

 To make your life easier I created a checklist for you!